-- 5. Compatible Land Uses Table - a.
-How to Use the Table - (1) A cell with a "Y" indicates that the land use and related structures are compatible without restrictions. - (2) A cell with a "N" indicates that the land use and related structures are not compatible and are prohibited. - (3) A cell with a number ("25" or "30") indicates that measures to achieve Noise Level Reduction (NLR) from outdoor to indoor must be incorporated into the design and construction of the entire structure. - (4) Where "N" is indicated for a residential use followed by "25" or "30", it means that residential use is not compatible but if the property is zoned for residential, measures to achieve outdoor to indoor Noise Level Reduction (NLR) of at least 25 dB or 30 dB must be achieved, as indicated.
+- a.
+A cell with a "Y" indicates that the land use and related structures are compatible without restrictions. - b.
+A cell with an "N" indicates that the land use and related structures are not compatible and are prohibited. - c.
+A cell with a number ("25" or "30") indicates that measures to achieve Noise Level Reduction (NLR) from outdoor to indoor must be incorporated into the design and construction of the entire structure. - d.
+Where "N" is indicated for a residential use followed by "25" or "30", it means that residential use is not compatible but if the property is zoned for residential, measures to achieve outdoor to indoor Noise Level Reduction (NLR) of at least 25 dB or 30 dB must be achieved, as indicated.
 Normal single family construction can be expected to provide a Noise Level Reduction of 20 dB, meaning that Noise Level Reduction measures in this area require a reduction of 5 to 10 dB over standard construction and generally assume mechanical ventilation and closed windows year-round.
-However, the use of NLR criteria will not eliminate outdoor noise problems. - (5) Where "Y" is indicated for a use followed by a "25", it means that the use is compatible where measures to achieve a Noise Level Reduction of 25 dB are incorporated into the design and construction of portions of buildings where the public is received, office areas, noise sensitive areas, or where the normal noise level is low. - (6) Where "Y" is indicated for a use followed by a "30", it means that the use is compatible where measures to achieve Noise Level Reduction of 30 dB are incorporated into the design and construction of portions of buildings where the public is received, office areas, noise sensitive areas, or where the normal noise level is low. - (7) Where ("R25") is indicated, only the use listed is compatible.
-Any residential buildings associated with the use require an Noise Level Reduction of 25 dB to be compatible. - (8) Where ("R30") is indicated, only the use listed is compatible.
-Any residential buildings associated with the use require an Noise Level Reduction of 30 dB to be compatible.
+However, the use of NLR criteria will not eliminate outdoor noise problems. - e.
+Where "Y" is indicated for a use followed by a "25", it means that the use is compatible where measures to achieve a Noise Level Reduction of 25 dB are incorporated into the design and construction of portions of buildings where the public is received, office areas, noise sensitive areas, or where the normal noise level is low. - f.
+Where "Y" is indicated for a use followed by a "30", it means that the use is compatible where measures to achieve Noise Level Reduction of 30 dB are incorporated into the design and construction of portions of buildings where the public is received, office areas, noise sensitive areas, or where the normal noise level is low. - g.
+Where ("R25") is indicated, only the use listed is compatible.
+Any residential buildings associated with the use require a Noise Level Reduction of 25 dB to be compatible. - h.
+Where ("R30") is indicated, only the use listed is compatible.
+Any residential buildings associated with the use require a Noise Level Reduction of 30 dB to be compatible.